THAT'S PROMO AT ICE! 2K19

 I also picked up a calendar full of bikini girls which they were handing out at the convention.
 I took it to the toilet and ripped out their faces to scatter them around the event like a confetti of missing people.
 Or maybe they were headshots from the other end of a smoking gun, a bulging lens of misanthropy.

 I was still wearing my wig, carrying a holder and Dslr camera looking for fellow passengers of this transparent, exhibitionist journey to take 'my' photo.
 I trundled through the carpeted space with Michael Jackson and other Paedophile's singing in my ear.
-Thousands were drinking free morning booze, pockets filled with cards from Vistaprint to go through the motions to go home somewhere still seeking a well of connections.
+Thousands were drinking morning gratuity booze, pockets filled with cards from Vistaprint to go through the motions, to go home somewhere still seeking a well of connections in an opaque economy.
 I met a man who deals with Pornhub payments.

-As I knelt on the floor with hundreds of drunk morning legs walking past in packs
+As I knelt on the floor with drunk legs walking past in packs...

 I unpacked my artist toolbox: